AnkurDebnath35/FinanceResearchAgent/README.md

 🎯 Roadmap
 🚀 Upcoming Features:

     - Conversation Memory with LangChain

-  - Real-time News Fetching
+    - Financial QA

     - Customizable Report Generation

 🤝 Contributing

 We welcome contributions!
 Fork the repo, create a new branch, and submit a pull request.

 📝 License

 This project is licensed under MIT License.

 📞 Contact
-For questions, reach out via: 📧 Email: ankurdebnath35@gmail.com 🐦 Twitter: @yourhandle
+For questions, reach out via:
+📧 Email: ankurdebnath35@gmail.com
+🐦 Twitter: @yourhandle